IngCampos/Escuela_PHP_JQuery/README.md

 ## Contributing

 You're free to contribute to this project by submitting [issues](https://github.com/martin-stepwolf/php-roll-call/issues) and/or [pull requests](https://github.com/martin-stepwolf/php-roll-call/pulls).
+There are many TODOs to improve the project.

 ## License